biointec/halvade/docs/source/contents/options.rst

 -B STR			Binary location.
 This string gives the location where bin.tar.gz is located.
 -D STR			DBSNP file location.
 This string gives the absolute filename of the DBSNP file, this file needs
 				to be compatible with the reference FASTA file provided by the –R option.
 -I STR			Input directory.
-The string points to the directory containing the preprocessed input or BAM file
+The string points to the directory containing the preprocessed input (output of HalvadeUploader) or a BAM file
 				on the used file system.
 -O STR			Output directory.
 This string points to the directory which will contain the output VCF file
 				of Halvade.